RyanBacastow/toboggan/README.md

 # Toboggan
+This project is my capstone project from Northwestern University's Masters in Data Science program.
+Comments and contributors/forks welcome.

-Toboggan is a simple command line tool using python and json documents to simplify the data warehousing and migration process to snowflake by helping to automate:
+#### Toboggan is a simple command line tool using python and json documents to simplify the data warehousing and migration process to snowflake by helping to automate:
 - User creation
 - Role creation and management
 - Compute warehouse creation